-Emma’s work has been exhibited in various Melbourne galleries including Margaret Lawrence Gallery, DUDSPACE and Miss Libertine, along with photography and writing features in Ramona and The Travellist magazine.
-In 2018 she was a resident artist of PICTURE BERLIN, where she participated in group exhibitions at tête project space and Gr_und.
-Emma currently lives and works in Berlin.
+Emma’s work has been exhibited in various Melbourne galleries including CCP, Margaret Lawrence, Kings Artist-Run and DUDSPACE.
+In July - August of 2018 they were a resident artist of PICTURE BERLIN, where they participated in group exhibitions at tête project space and gr_und.

 In 2021 their contemporary photographic series ‘Unfinished Landscapes’ was exhibited at NIDA’s 44th international photography symposium, as a part of the ‘New Borders’ exhibition in Nida, Lithuania.
 Emma currently lives and works in Berlin.